What is Compliance?

 Service Organization Controls

-In some cases, companies can look at providers that certify compliance and chose their services without any further research.
-However, when it comes to SOX compliance, you should look for a vendor that provides you with Service Organization Controls.
+In some cases, companies can look at Managed IT services providers that certify compliance and chose their services without any further research.
+There are times, however, where a company will have to be more thorough and get involved in the cloud providers security to make sure it complies with industry standards.
+When it comes to SOX compliance, however, you should look for a vendor that provides you with Service Organization Controls.

-To avoid miscommunications between the cloud provider and your organization, make sure you classify the data in level of importance, delegating carefully what is suitable for the cloud and what needs to remain internally stored.
-Have the right contracts and go through them.
-Furthermore, a business continuity plan is also imperative, in the case of any hiccups.
+In order to avoid miscommunications between your cloud provider and your organization, make sure you take the time to classify the data in level of importance, delegating carefully what is suitable for the cloud and what needs to remain internally stored.
+Have the right contracts and go through them, establishing what will be covered under their services and how they’ll protect and back up your data.
+A business continuity plan is also imperative, just in case of any hiccups.

-Nerds Support offers cloud services that comply with financial regulations.
+Nerds Support has cloud services that comply with financial regulations.

 Contact us today to schedule a free IT assessment that can identify gaps in your IT infrastructure.